Turkic mythology: Horse

 As a result of the Turks' nomadic lifestyle, the horse is also one of the main figures of Turkic mythology; Turks considered the horse an extension of the individual, particularly the male horse.
 This might have been the origin of the title "at-beyi" (horse-lord).

-Tulpar is a winged or swift horse in Turkic mythology (for example, Kazakh and Tatar mythology), similar to Pegasus.
-Tulpar is also found on the state emblems of Kazakhstan, Mongolia and Bashkortostan.

-Dragon
+As such, horses have been used in various Turkic rituals, including in funeral rites and burial practices.
+Turkology researcher Marat Kaldybayev has suggested that "the presence of a horse in funeral rites is one of the ethnocultural markers uniting Turkic cultures, starting from the ancient Turkic time and ending in the late Middle Ages."

+Dragons

-The dragon (Evren, also Ebren), also depicted as a snake or a lizard, is a symbol of might and power.
-It is believed, especially in mountainous Central Asia, that dragons still live in the mountains of Tian Shan/Tengri Tagh and Altay.
-Dragons also symbolize the god Tengri in ancient Turkic tradition, although dragons themselves were not worshiped as gods.
+The dragon (Ejderha; Evren, also Ebren), also depicted as a snake.
+In Eastern Turkic myths, the dragon is a symbol of blessing and goodness.

 Tree

 The World Tree or Tree of Life is a central symbol in Turkic mythology, and may have its origin in Central Asia.

+The tree of life connects the upper world, middle world and underworld.
+It is also imagined as the "white creator lord" (yryn-al-tojon).

 According to the Altai Turks, human beings are actually descended from trees.
 According to the Yakuts, Ak Ana sits at the base of the Tree of Life, whose branches reach to the heavens and are occupied by various supernatural creatures which have been born there.
-The Tree of Life is known as the "white creator lord" (Yryn-al-tojon).
 Yakut myth thus combines the cosmic tree with a mother goddess into a concept of nourishing and sustaining entity.
-The blue sky around the tree indicates the peaceful nature of the country.
-The red ring that surrounds all of the elements represents rebirth, growth and the development of the Turkic peoples.

 Deer

-Among animals, the deer was considered to be the mediator par excellence between the worlds of gods and men; thus at the funeral ceremony the soul of the deceased was accompanied in his/her journey to the underworld (Tamag) or abode of the ancestors (Uçmag) by the spirit of a deer offered as a funerary sacrifice (or present symbolically in funerary iconography accompanying the physical body) acting as psychopomp.
+Among animals, the deer was considered to be the mediator par excellence between the worlds of gods and men; thus at the funeral ceremony the soul of the deceased was accompanied in their journey to the underworld (Tamag) or abode of the ancestors (Uçmag) by the spirit of a deer offered as a funerary sacrifice (or present symbolically in funerary iconography accompanying the physical body) acting as psychopomp.

 In the Ottoman Empire, and more specifically in western Asia Minor and Thrace the deer cult seems to have been widespread, no doubt as a result of the meeting and mixing of Turkic with local traditions.
 A famous case is the 13th century holy man Geyiklü Baba (ie. 'father deer'), who lived with his deer in the mountain forests of Bursa and gave hind's milk to a colleague.
 Material in the Ottoman sources is not scarce but it is rather dispersed and very brief, denying us a clear picture of the rites involved.